We invite you to catch up with SSD attorneys and clients through this snapshot of our press releases, alerts, events and media coverage.

 - Theresa Barfield moderated a panel of esteemed bench officers for the Sacramento location of the award-winning “So You Want to Be a Judge?
 Pathways to the State and Federal Bench” series, developed by the California Women Lawyers.
 This program was designed to offer insight and advice about the judicial appointment process in California and to help increase the number of women and diverse candidates who seek to obtain appointment to the bench.
-Theresa joined the CWL Board of Governors this past January, and, as District 2 Governor, hosted the March Board meeting in her offices overlooking Capitol Mall.
+Theresa joined the CWL Board of Governors last fall, and, as District 2 Governor, hosted the March Board meeting in her offices overlooking Capitol Mall.
 Through April 30, CWL will accept applications of candidates for election to vacant District Governor seats.

 - Richard Deitchman prepared remarks for the National Association of Environmental Professionals 2018 Annual Conference in Tacoma, WA.
 Rich and his fellow panelists on the session titled “Klamath Basin Water – Resilience and Restoration” shared diverse perspectives to describe the challenges, the science, the agreements, and the future that define water conversation in the Klamath Basin.

 - The 23rd Annual Western Water Law Conference (CLE International) took place in Las Vegas this past February.
 Colorado office shareholder Mike Gheleta served as co-chair and presented a topic titled “Litigation Over Management Plan for Klamath Basin Complex Wildlife Refuges: Can Farming and Wildlife Continue to Co-Exist?”
 Joining him on the podium was our newest shareholder Aaron Ferguson, who reported on the Delta Tunnels and California WaterFix during a panel session covering water infrastructure improvements.